55+ Resources for Supporting Immigrant and Refugee Communities

 Employment

 This publication from the National Skills Coalition outlines the immigrant skill-building policies being implemented by states and localities that provide a pathway to middle-skill jobs.
-The brief includes recommendations for advocates interested in advancing effective skills policies and strengthening collaborations between workforce and education officials.
+The brief includes recommendations for advocates seeking to advance effective skills policies and strengthen collaboration between workforce and education officials.

 Entrepreneurs @ Immigrants Rising Facebook Community